panospaschalidis/kernel_4D_splatting/README.md

 ![](./media/train.png)
 HexPlane is by far the most dominant during training as it tends to overfit extremely as a grid based model.
-Surprsingly enough worst performance is demonstreated by `ShapeofMotion` which was somehow expected as it is most focusewd on tracking and less to novel view synthesis.
+Surprsingly enough worst performance is demonstreated by `ShapeofMotion` which was somehow expected as it is mostly focused on tracking and less to novel view synthesis.
 ## Evaluation

 ![](./media/test.png)